Success Stories

 2. An endowment was established

-Jacksonville Area Legal Aid (JALA) recently established an endowment that started with the funding generated during attorney Michael Freed’s, “Freed to Run™” 2017 effort.
-JALA aims to raise $1 million over the next five years to fund the endowment.
-As part of the Securing Tomorrow Together Campaign that ended on December 31, 2017, Baptist Health is matching JALA’s $1 million with an additional $1.25 million, bringing the endowment total to $2.25 million and more than doubling the impact.
+Jacksonville Area Legal Aid (JALA) established an endowment that started with the funding generated during attorney Michael Freed’s, “Freed to Run™” 2017 effort.
+Then, ss part of the Securing Tomorrow Together Campaign, Baptist Health matched JALA’s $1 million with an additional $1.25 million, bringing the endowment total to $2.25 million and more than doubling the impact.

-The funding will be used to continue JALA’s work through the Northeast Florida Medical Legal Partnership (NFMLP).
+The funding is used to continue JALA’s work through the Northeast Florida Medical Legal Partnership (NFMLP).
 JALA partners with Nemours Children’s Specialty Care, Wolfson Children’s Hospital, UF Health Specialty Pediatric Clinics and Community PedsCare to screen for and address health-harming civil legal aid needs in the pediatric patient population.

 The NFMLP serves more than 200 children per year, solving legal issues that impact their health care.